naimsolong/naimsolong.com/content/posts/globalisation-proof-of-concept.md

 ### Service Class

 For now we have all services class for two region Malaysia (MY) and Philippines (PH) with a base core services class.
 Each region services class will enherite base core services class.
 Take `OrderService` class as example and we have service tax to calculate from total price of order.
+By default, the tax we gonna assume is none, the value will be 1.

 File: `app\Core\Services\Base\OrderService.php`
 ```php